AndreaDiotallevi/CV/README.md

 ## Experience

-**Proctor and Matthews Architects** (March 2015 to September 2019)
+**Proctor and Matthews Architects, London, UK** (March 2015 to September 2019)

 *Project Architect*

 - Technical design and development.
+- Mark-up and check of technical information from the consultants.
 - Project management and client meetings.
-- Python scripts automating boring stuff like renaming multiple files with correct revision numbers.
+- Python scripts automating time-consuming tasks like renaming multiple files with correct revision numbers.

 ## Interests